-John’s schedule varies by month and according to the weather.
-It includes the following roads: Court Lane, Dorney Reach Road (public), Harcourt Close, Harcourt Road, Lake End Road, Marsh Lane, Meadow Way, Oak Stubbs Lane, Southfield Close, Village Road.
+The schedule of works will vary from season to season and it includes the following roads; Court Lane, Dorney Reach Road (public), Harcourt Close, Harcourt Road, Lake End Road, Marsh Lane, Meadow Way, Oak Stubbs Lane, Southfield Close, Village Road.

 Common Road, Boveney Road and Lock Path are managed by the Dorney Commoners Management Committee.